Operations Manager

 Don’t hesitate to use rough estimates when quantifying your past work as an operations manager.
 Just be logical and thoughtful in how you came up with your calculations if you’re asked during the interview.

-And be assured, if you can use metrics to define your previous work experience, you’ll be getting interview requests hand-over-fist.
+And be assured, if you can use metrics to define your previous work experience, you’ll be responding to interview requests hand-over-fist.

 Customize your resume for each application